 - Summer Employment opportunities and other employment opportunities available throughout the school year;

 - Pre-apprenticeship programs;

-- Internships and job shadowing; and
+- Internships and job shadowing;

-- On-the-Job training opportunities
+- On-the-Job training opportunities; and

+- Registered apprenticeship programs

 Work experience must be based on identified needs of the individual youth and tied to the youth's individual career or employment goal.
 Use of work experience situations should be based on an objective assessment and service strategy identified in the youth's ISS.